Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Introduction

-There are no studies on higher-order spacings (HOS) in the superposed spectra of random matrices, be it numerical or analytical.
-Thus, our main objective is to study HOS in the superposed spectra of all three classes of circular ensembles numerically.
+However, there are no studies on higher-order spacing (HOS) distributions in the superposed spectra of random matrices, be it numerical or analytical.
+Thus, our main objective is to study HOS distributions in superposed spectra of all the three classes of circular ensembles numerically.
 The advantage of circular ensembles is that their spectra can be easily unfolded.
 Here, for our study, we consider the i.i.d. spectra from the same jpdf with equal dimension because it is a simpler case to start with numerically.
-There are studies that have shown that the scaling relation Eq.~(\ref{Eq:ScalingRelation1}) (discussed in Sec.~\ref{sec:Preliminaries}), which relates $k$, $\beta$, and $\beta'$, is valid for both HOS and HOSR \cite{rao2020higher,tekur2018higher,bhosale2023universal} in the case of non-superposed Gaussian random matrix ensemble.
-Also, circular ensembles follow this relation at large matrix dimension \cite{tekur2018higher}.
-This led to our curiosity about exploring these aspects in the case of superposed spectra of random matrices.
-Are the obtained values of $\beta'$ for both HOS and HOSR, the same or different in each of circular and the Gaussian ensembles?
-Since circular and Gaussian ensembles have the same asymptotic nearest level spacing distribution in the bulk \cite{mehta2004random}, we would like to verify this in terms of higher-order statistics, i.e., whether this is valid in terms of long-range correlations or not, both in the case of superposed and non-superposed spectra of random matrices?
+This study can give information about the long-range spectral correlation that complements the HOSR study for the same case \cite{bhosale2021superposition}.
+It can also be used as a tool to characterize the system and give symmetry information of the system.
+Further, earlier studies have demonstrated that the scaling relation Eq.~(\ref{Eq:ScalingRelation1}) (discussed in Sec.~\ref{sec:Preliminaries}), which relates $k$, $\beta$, and $\beta'$, is valid for both HOS and HOSR distributions \cite{rao2020higher,tekur2018higher,bhosale2023universal} in the case of non-superposed Gaussian random matrix ensemble.
+This led to our curiosity about exploring this aspect in the case of superposed spectra of random matrices.
+Are the obtained values of $\beta'$ for both HOS and HOSR distributions, the same or different in each of the superposed circular and Gaussian ensembles?
+Moreover, circular and Gaussian ensembles have the same asymptotic nearest level spacing distribution in the bulk \cite{mehta2004random} and circular ensembles follow the relation Eq.~(\ref{Eq:ScalingRelation1}) at large matrix dimension \cite{tekur2018higher}.
+In these directions, there is no such work on the superposed matrices and the circular-Gaussian correspondence in terms of HOS in non-superposed matrices.
+Hence, we would like to explore these aspects numerically.